jqcwhw/MultiFunctionalLauncher/replit.md

 - **Created both Electron desktop app and portable versions** for maximum distribution flexibility
 - **Enhanced cross-platform support** with proper Windows vs non-Windows detection
 - **Documented 6 additional advanced methods** ready for implementation (95% success rate potential)

+### July 08, 2025 - Release Packages Created
+- **Packaged portable version** as easy-to-distribute zip file with launchers for all platforms
+- **Created development package** with complete source code and build instructions
+- **Wrote comprehensive setup instructions** with troubleshooting guides for all platforms
+- **Documented complete implementation details** including all 19+ analyzed projects and techniques
+- **Created release notes** detailing features, anti-detection methods, and success rates
+- **Ready for distribution** - both packages complete with all documentation and easy setup